 |Flag Size (H x L):||15.75" x 24.5"|

 Mounting: The flag was mounted and framed within our own conservation department, which is led by masters degree trained staff.
-We take great care in the mounting and preservation of flags and have framed thousands of examples; more than anyone worldwide.
+We take great care in the mounting and preservation of flags and have framed thousands of examples.

 The background is 100% cotton twill, black in color.
 The 3-part frame is made of wood, yet has an excellent, distressed metallic finish that presents like gunmetal and rusted antique iron.
 Spacers keep the textile away from the glazing, which is U.V. protective glass.
 Feel free to contact us for more details.